AtomDestiny/AtomDestiny/Plugins/UE5Coro/README.md

 ```

 There are various other engine features with coroutine support including some
-engine types that are made directly co_awaitable by the plugin.
+engine types that are made directly co_awaitable in `TCoroutine`s.
 Check out the [Awaiters](Docs/Awaiters.md) page for an overview.

-### Generators
+## Generator examples

 Generators can be used to return an arbitrary number of items from a function
 without having to pass them through temp arrays, etc.